Vishalshanmugam/LiteLLM_experiment/first_version/README.md

 ## ✨ Features

+Working of LiteLLM using Open Router API key provider and the models it supports to bbe used for free without any subscription

 - Chat with OpenRouter-hosted models like - free usage of API key:
   - `meta-llama/llama-3-8b-instruct` ✅
   - `mistralai/mistral-7b-instruct` ✅